aqipro/aqilink-docs/docs/installation/app-configuration.md

 | ``password`` | No | Password to login to the databse.   |

 ## Password Encryption
-The usage of encrypted passwords in the configuration files requires the specification of the parameter `publicKeyPath` which must specify the path inside the app to the public key.
-This key must be mapped to the container or must be copied into the image before (this is described later in chapter [App start](/installation/app-start.md)).
-If there is no need to encrypt passwords, this setting can be skipped and removed.
+The use of encrypted passwords in configuration files necessitates the specification of the `publicKeyPath` parameter.
+This parameter should indicate the path within the app to the public key.
+The key must either be mapped to the container or copied into the image beforehand (as detailed in the chapter [App start](/installation/app-start.md)).
+If password encryption is not required, this setting can be omitted.

-> Refer to [Password Encryption](/reference/password-encryption.md) in the reference section to generate key pairs and to setup password encryption.
+> For details on generating key pairs and setting up password encryption, refer to [Password Encryption](/reference/password-encryption.md) in the reference section.

 ```
 publicKeyPath: /usr/src/app/configs/publicKey.pem
 ```

 ## Example Configuration
-This is an example configuration with the most relevant properties explained above that must be present in the `app.yaml`.
+This is a sample configuration that includes the most relevant properties as explained above.
+These properties must be present in the `app.yaml` file.

 ```
 license: 12345-67890-09876-54321